-In this guide, you will learn how to deploy an ExtraHop Explore virtual appliance on a Linux kernel-based virtual machine (KVM) and to join multiple Explore appliances to create an Explore cluster.
+In this guide, you will learn how to deploy an ExtraHop virtual recordstore on a Linux kernel-based virtual machine (KVM) and to join multiple recordstore to create a cluster.
 You should be familiar with basic KVM administration before proceeding.

-Your environment must meet the following requirements to deploy a virtual Explore appliance:
+Your environment must meet the following requirements to deploy a virtual recordstore:

-- A KVM hypervisor environment capable of hosting the Explore virtual appliance.
-The
+- A KVM hypervisor environment capable of hosting the virtual recordstore.
+The virtual

 Consult with your ExtraHop sales representative or Technical Support to determine the datastore disk size that is best for your needs.